sonic-pi-net/sonic-pi/etc/doc/tutorial/en/A-Articles.md

 These articles aren't meant to be read in any strict order and contain a lot of cross-over material from the tutorial itself.
-Rather than try and teach you all of Sonic Pi, they instead each focus on a specific aspect of Sonic Pi and covers it in a fun and accessible way.
+Rather than try and teach you all of Sonic Pi, they instead each focus on a specific aspect of Sonic Pi and cover it in a fun and accessible way.

 ## Read the MagPi